The Goverlan Task Manager provides additional functionality not found in the native Windows Task Manager.

 Processes can either be displayed as a flat list or in a parent relationship tree format.
 You can switch between the two modes by Enabling / Disabling the Show process parent relationships option.

-Each process, except for the root processes, have a parent process (the process which spawned them).
+Each process, except for the root processes, has a parent process (the process which spawned them).
 Each process can also spawn new processes which become their child processes.
 The parent relationship view mode shows the processes in a parent/child tree format, highlighting how a process was created.
 For instance, the list of running processes, as displayed above, can also be viewed in the parent to child tree as follows:

 This view format is very useful to recognize processes initiated by the console user (the processes parent is always Explorer.exe) versus processes started by the system such as services.
 You can also collapse entire branches to emphasize certain processes.